 This is when you have to be willing to step out on the instructional ledge and try something new.
 Remember in 99% of the cases the problem does not lie with you – the teacher or your students or their parents.

 The problem is caused by the inappropriateness of the instructional approach as it pertains to the unique instructional needs of that student.
 In short, change the approach and you will change the student performance!
-This is why Failure Free Reading non-phonic first approach is so effective our nation’s current non-readers or chronic non-responders.
+This is why Failure Free Reading non-phonic first approach is so effective for our nation’s current non-readers or chronic non-responders.
 There is help.